Graphite carbon anode electrolysis is an excellent non-abrasive and non-toxic method for electrolytic rust removal from

-After washing in warm water and air drying, the part looks pretty good.
-I have read that it is recommended to rinse the part in alcohol to help it dry without re-forming new orange surface rust, but I do not do it.
+The part looks pretty good after washing in warm water and air drying.
+I have read that some people recommend to rinse the part in alcohol to help it dry without re-forming new orange surface rust, but I do not do it.
 Re-rusting is not an issue when using carbon anodes.

 Obviously my first test was no challenge!
 No worry, I have a rusted original RH tail lamp bracket from New Zealand which might be a little tougher.

 This is a rare (in the US) original RH tail lamp bracket for a 1930-31 Model A Ford.
 It has original paint and two later layers of enamel on top, and rust on the inside.

 Line-of-site between the carbon anode and the part surface to be cleaned is desirable and may speed the process somewhat, but is not required.

 Line-of-site is much more critical in plating operations, where there is metal migration and the objective is to lay down uniform layers of the metals.
 With electrolytic rust removal, there is not a goal or desire to deposit a uniform layer of anything on the part.
 Carbon is deposited on the part in the process, but this is not the objective.
 The varying amounts of loose carbon deposited on the part over time during this process are easily washed off.